softloud/neet/README.md

 nature of research software engineering.

-This is largely drawn from Greg Wilson’s primers, R Packages, and, hopefully, some practicing researchers who implement automated tests at rstudo::conf.
+This is largely drawn from Greg Wilson’s primers, R Packages, and, hopefully, some practicing researchers who implement automated tests.
 This manuscript is intended to be a roadmap to completion of research software engineering projects for myself and my team.

 By stating what we intend our function to do, and how we test it, we provide a transparency that helps others catch inadvertent *questionable